jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 ## Important before considering this a publicly usable project
 *(you have been warned, early-adopters)*

-- consolidate story around style imports (tw-reset.css imported in app.html so it comes first, prism and tw-prose are in Layout.svelte, also look at kitbook global styles - where to put?)
-- publish beta version to npm to get css up
+- publish beta version to npm to get css up and then delete css from assets folder

 - filterOutUnwantedKitbookPaths in layout based on what it sees is it's own directory unless if turned off by a flag (for Kitbook's usage itself or if anyone modifies their Kitbook routes and wants to do such in their own Kitbook)
 - use in svelte-pieces
 - fix side menu backdrop
 - fix svelte-pieces a11y warnings
+- set iframe height
+- use in ld package
 - improve message for pages in sidebar w/o any stories or variants until component props are automatically detected
 - Easily adjust screen size
 - Add full-screen view for sandbox
 - lay out variants better
-- use in ld package
 - use in rest of my packages and update docs as I go
 - publish